Popular Portugal cruise ships Explore all cruise ships

 Porto and Douro

 The starting point for many small ship cruises is Porto, one of the larger cities on Portugal’s coast.
 The city is known for its brightly colored buildings, historic buildings, and quaint street cafes.
-It is well worth arriving a few days early for your cruise to spend some time exploring Porto.
+It is well worth arriving a few days early for your cruise to explore Porto.
 Nearby, the enchanting valley of Douro is known for its natural beauty and as one of the best wine-producing regions in Portugal.
-Small ship cruises can pass along the Douro river and take guests to the wineries dotted along the banks.
-It is an opportunity to sample some fantastic port wines which originate in this area.
+Small ship cruises can pass along the Douro River and take guests to the wineries dotted along the banks.
+It is an opportunity to sample some fantastic port wines from this area.
 Many of the stop-offs on a small ship cruise will combine wine and food tasting with local specialties such as smoked hams and cheeses on offer.

 Portimão

 The whitewashed glamour of Portimão is an exciting start to any small ship cruise around Portugal.
-The town and marina are home to chic restaurants and shops along with many long sandy beaches backed by dramatic cliffs.
-Portimão is a reasonably modern town but isn’t without its historical sites with gothic architecture found around the back streets and an excellent museum found inside an old cannery.
+The town and marina are home to chic restaurants, shops, and many long sandy beaches backed by dramatic cliffs.
+Portimão is a reasonably modern town but isn’t without its historical sites with gothic architecture around the back streets and an excellent museum inside an old cannery.

 Madeira

-Cruises around Madeira give guests the chance to see so much more of its natural wonder than any land-based visit.
+Cruises around Madeira allow guests to see more of its natural wonder than any land-based visit.
 The island is known for its dramatic cliffs in a rainbow of colors.
-Dolphins whales and turtles are visible throughout the year, with a huge range of species found migrating past the island.
-Madeira has many beaches, both black and white sand, and plentiful hidden coves and swimming spots.
-The island is ideal for hiking as well, with a beautiful mountainous center and hundreds of paths to enjoy the local wildlife and nature.
+Dolphins, whales, and turtles are visible throughout the year, with many species found migrating past the island.
+Madeira has many beaches, black and white sand, plentiful hidden coves, and swimming spots.
+The island is also ideal for hiking, with a beautiful mountainous center and hundreds of paths to enjoy the local wildlife and nature.

 Azores